mihai-negru/java-merger-files/README.md

 * The java files WILL BE NOT modified in any way, they will be merged in the Main.java and every edit will occur in Main file

+* Warning are optional and show you messages to know what the script is doing

+* Read all the **options** documentations so you know what you are doing

+* If you want to know more about the script, open the source code.
+A bunch of comments are written inside the bash script so you could understand every command

+* Currently the script **DOES NOT** run on MACOS Systems, however it does run very well on WSL(For Windows) and Linux

+* java_merger should not provide you a **Main.java** on error messages, however if a Main.java is generated my advice is to delete it

+* Even I repeated it a lot, do not be scared, not a single class will be modified in its own file.

 ## **Example**

 Go in the `src/matrix22` folder and try to run the script: